Guide

 OCEG’s definition asserts that “all roles must work together to achieve Principled Performance.
-This includes the work done by departments like governance & strategy, risk management, internal audit, compliance management, HR, IT & security.”
+This includes the work done by departments like governance and strategy, risk management, internal audit, compliance management, HR, IT, and security.”

 Regardless of the type or size of organization you lead or work for, we can all agree there is a universal set of positive outcomes that all organizations want to achieve.
 High-performing organizations share a common set of traits with one another: